jpabellon/smile-api/docs/Chapter-2.md

 ## Signing up for a Developer Account
 To get started, register your application with us by emailing developers@getsmileapi.com.

-After registration, your application will be assigned a client ID and a client secret.
-The client secret must be kept safe and used only in exchanges between your application's server and Smile API's server.
+After registration, your application will be assigned an API key and an API secret.
+The API secret must be kept safe and used only in exchanges between your application's server and Smile API's server.

 ---
 <!-- focus: false -->